Gissio/font_tiny5/README.md

 ### 1.0.1

-* Fixed alignment of the the Ì, Ï, ì, ï glyphs.
+* Fixed alignment of the Ì, Ï, ì, ï glyphs.

 ### 1.0.0